In the Spotlight

 Possible warning signs

-Lung cancer rarely has symptoms, when it does, it's good to know what to look for.
+Lung cancer rarely has symptoms.
+When it does, it's good to know what to look for.
 If signs of the disease start to appear, some symptoms can include:

 Chronic, hacking, raspy coughing